posit-conf-2025/pkg-dev/documentation-prompts.md

 * How prevalent is `README.Rmd`?
 Hint: you might need to look in `.Rbuildignore` to detect this, because only `README.md` will make it into the source package on CRAN.
 * Can you find folks using the `vignette("things", package = "somepkg")` in help topics?
 In vignettes?
 * Look for usage of `@examplesIf`.
 What sort of code do you see evaluated there, i.e. that controls whether the example should execute?
 * Look for packages that change the world in their examples.
 Do they restore the original state?
-You can't write a super precise search query for this, but you should be able to get somewhere.
+You can't write a super precise search query for this, but you should be able to get some hits pretty easily.
+* Can you find packages that use `eval = FALSE` or `eval` with a function call to execute vignette code conditionally?